sg893052/sonic-buildimage/devops/tam/bdbg-hld.md

 10.10.1.1      10.10.2.2         5656         80           6            UNKNOWN_VLAN    kernel       Active        Ethernet24       2021-06-11 11:20AM

 ```
-In the output, the `drop-type` column indicates the type of the Flow Drop Event.
-An `Active` drop event indicates an on-going drops for the specific flow.
-A `Stopped` drop event indicates that the flow is no longer experiencing any packet drops.
-It may be noted that not all platforms support both types of events.
-Certain platforms report only `Active` drop events.
+In the output, the `drop-type` column is as described earlier.

 ```
 shell # bdbg show drops history reasons